stonepros/stone/doc/stonefs/multimds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also possible to setup **automatic** static partitioning of subtrees via
 a set of **policies**.
-In CephFS, this automatic static partitioning is
+In StoneFS, this automatic static partitioning is
 referred to as **ephemeral pinning**.
 Any directory (inode) which is
 ephemerally pinned will be automatically assigned to a particular rank
 according to a consistent hash of its inode number.
 The set of all